 - A wider boom can dramatically increase productivity.
 After-market booms are available in 135′ and larger widths.
 Aluminum construction keeps them light, and corrosion-free.

-- Pulse Width Modulation can be retrofitted on any sprayer.
+- Pulse Width Modulation (PWM) can be retrofitted on any sprayer.
 This will offer improved sectional control resolution, turn compensation, and better droplet size control.

 - Become part of a mesonet.
 Most crop imaging services and some agronomic service providers offer weather stations, and obtaining one can make you part of a large, high resolution network.
 Local monitoring of temperature, rainfall, and wind conditions improves spray decisions as well, and may even give you the ability to identify temperature inversions.